Old Fashioned Cocktail

 Step three

-Gather the cherries and place them in the glass with the orange slices.
+Gather the cherries, (C) and place them in the glass with the orange slices.
 I use 2 Luxardo cherries.
-(C)
+(D)

 Step four

-Add water, sugar and (a few dashes of bitters if you prefer) and take your muddler and muddle the cherries, orange with the water and sugar.
-(D)
+Add water, sugar, and (a few dashes of bitters if you prefer), take your muddler, and muddle the cherries and oranges with the water and sugar.
+(D) Make sure to squish the orange peel as well as the flesh of the fruit.

 Overhead view of the muddled fruit.